OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 ## RAGE derived regions
 These are currently defined by a list of different rage genes.
 These were determined by identifying genes in the bakta annotation which were considered in RAGE regions by Jeanne's paper.

-This list of RAGE genes was generated from the Karp, Gilliam and Boryong genomes, then tested on some other genomes to validate the success.
+This list of RAGE genes was generated from the Karp, Gilliam and Boryong genomes, then tested on other genomes to validate the success.

 ### Visualising success
 ![kato rage derived regions](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/3_rage_classification/diagrams/kato_rage_derived.png)